 Parents or eligible students who wish to ask the School to correct a record should write the School principal [or appropriate school official], clearly identify the part of the record they want corrected, and specify why it should be corrected.
 If the School decides not to amend the record as requested by the parent or eligible student, the School will notify the parent or eligible student of the decision and advise them of their right to a hearing.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
-After the hearing, if the school still decides not to amend the records, the parent or eligible student has the right to place a statement with the records setting forth his/her view about the contested information.
+After the hearing, if the school still decides not to amend the records setting forth his/her view about the contested information.

 - 3. Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education records.
-However, FERPA permits schools to disclose those records, without consent, to the following parties or under the following conditions: - School officials with legitimate education interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.
+However, FERPA permits schools to disclose those records, without consent, to the following parties or under the following conditions: - School officials with legitimate education interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and

+• State and local authorities, within a juvenile justice system, pursuant to specific State law.